allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 Full metrics logging is the key to finding the best performing model!
 By default, everything that's reported to TensorBoard and Matplotlib is automatically captured and logged.

-Since not all metrics are tracked that way, it's also possible to manually report metrics using a [`Logger`](../../fundamentals/logger.md) object.
+Since not all metrics are tracked that way, you can also manually report metrics using a [`Logger`](../../fundamentals/logger.md) object.

-It's possible to log everything, from time series data to confusion matrices to HTML, Audio and Video, to custom plotly graphs!
+You can log everything, from time series data to confusion matrices to HTML, Audio and Video, to custom plotly graphs!
 Everything goes!

 ![image](../../img/report_plotly.png)